Araceli Garcia

 "I am so grateful to have access to mentorship from such a diverse and dedicated group of public interest scholars through the Justice Center.
 I appreciate the many opportunities offered through the Justice Center to serve low-income and marginalized communities, and to work with my peers to add to those opportunities!"

-Araceli Garcia is an Immigration Pro Bono Scholar with the Mithoff Pro Bono Program, scholarship chair of the Chicano/Hispanic/Latino Law Students Association, a research assistant for the Justice Center on an initiative supporting public interest law students whose lived experiences intersect with the legal systems they seek to challenge in their careers, and board member of Texas Law Fellowships.
+At Texas Law, Araceli was an Immigration Pro Bono Scholar with the Mithoff Pro Bono Program, scholarship chair of the Chicano/Hispanic/Latino Law Students Association, a research assistant for the Justice Center on an initiative supporting public interest law students whose lived experiences intersect with the legal systems they seek to challenge in their careers, and board member of Texas Law Fellowships.
 As a 2L, she served as events director for Law Students for Black Lives.
-She is also a member of the Justice Center's student advisory board, the Public Defense Group, the Public Interest Law Association, and the Barbara Jordan Inn of Court.
-She participates in the Mithoff Pro Bono Program's parole packet project and serves as a law student mentor through Texas Law's Pipeline Program.
+She was also a member of the Justice Center's student advisory board, the Public Defense Group, the Public Interest Law Association, and the Barbara Jordan Inn of Court.
+She participated in the Mithoff Pro Bono Program's parole packet project and served as a law student mentor through Texas Law's Pipeline Program.

-Araceli has participated in the Immigration Clinic, Criminal Defense Clinic, and Civil Rights Clinic.
-She will participate in Juvenile Justice Clinic in her final semester.
+Araceli participated in the Immigration Clinic, Criminal Defense Clinic, Civil Rights Clinic, and Juvenile Justice Clinic.
 She spent the summer after her 1L year working with the Southwest Regional Office of MALDEF (Mexican American Legal Defense and Educational Fund) primarily on Texas redistricting litigation.
 The summer after her 2L year, she worked with the Southern Poverty Law Center's Southeast Immigrant Freedom Initiative in New Orleans providing Know-Your-Rights Presentations and pro se legal assistance to people detained in Louisiana.